Datavault-UK/automate-dv-docs/docs/macros/index.md

 #### escape_char_left/escape_char_right

 Configure the characters to use to delimit SQL column names when [escaping](../best_practises/escaping.md).
-Column names are delimited when using the [escaping](../best_practises/escaping.md) feature of dbtvault, and by default both the delimiting characters are double quotes following the SQL:1999 standard.
+Column names are delimited when using the [escaping](../best_practises/escaping.md) feature of AutomateDV, and by default both the delimiting characters are double quotes following the SQL:1999 standard.

 Here are some examples for different platforms: